-\textbf{Implementation and hyperparameters.} For all baselines and data sets, all regularization hyperparameters are searched on the validation dataset by the Optuna optimization framework~\cite{optuna_2019}.
+\textbf{Implementation and hyperparameters.} For all baselines and datasets, all regularization hyperparameters are optimized using the Optuna optimization framework on the validation dataset.
 In our proposed algorithm, we search the constraint distance $D$ in $[0.05, 10]$ and the distance scale factor $\gamma$ in $[1, 5]$ by sampling.
 For setting layer-wise constraints, we set four different constraints for the four blocks of the ResNet.
-Concretely, ResNet-101 has four blocks, with 10, 13, 67, and 10 convolutional layers for each block, respectively.
+Specifically, ResNet-101 consists of four blocks, each with 10, 13, 67, and 10 convolutional layers, respectively.
 For every block, we set the same constraint value for all the layers within the block.
-Therefore, there are four distance values $(D, D\cdot\gamma, D\cdot\gamma^2, D\cdot\gamma^3)$ each block.
-Similar constraints are set for ResNet-18 and ResNet-12 models in the experiments.
+Therefore, there are four distance values $(D, D\cdot\gamma, D\cdot\gamma^2, D\cdot\gamma^3)$ for each block.
+Similar constraints are applied to the ResNet-18 and ResNet-12 models in the experiments.
 The search space for other hyperparameters is shown as follows.
-Re-weight start step $E_r$ is searched in $\{ 3, 5, 8, 10, 13\}$.
-Re-weight temperature factor $\gamma$ is searched in $\{3.0, 2.0, 1.5, 1.0\}$.
+The reweighting step begins at $E_r$, which is searched in the set $\{3, 5, 8, 10, 13\}$.
+The reweighting temperature factor $\gamma$ is searched in $\{3.0, 2.0, 1.5, 1.0\}$.
 Label correction start step $E_c$ is searched in $\{5, 8, 10, 13, 15\}$.
-Label correction threshold $p$ is set as $0.90$ in all experiments.
-The validation set sizes used for evaluating these hyperparameters choices range from 536 to 5120 (cf. Table \ref{tab: dataset_statistics}).
+The label correction threshold $p$ is set as $0.90$ in all experiments.
+The validation set sizes used for evaluating these hyperparameter choices range from 536 to 5120 (cf. Table \ref{tab: dataset_statistics}).
 For the results in Table \ref{tab:finetuning_res}, we search for 20 different trials of the hyperparameters for the proposed algorithm and the baselines.
 For the results in Table \ref{tab:noise_res}, we search 20 times on the self-labeling parameters and 20 times on the regularization parameters.
-For the few-show learning experiments in Table \ref{tab:few_shot}, we use the validation set of Mini-ImageNet, following the training procedure of \citet{dhillon2019baseline} and search for 20 different trials.
+For the few-shot learning experiments in Table \ref{tab:few_shot}, we use the validation set of Mini-ImageNet, following the training procedure of \citet{dhillon2019baseline} and search for 20 different trials.